stephhazlitt/extending-the-tidyverse/Steph_Notes.md

 && use in if statements, scalar version of & (look up more on this later)

 Changing the class of an object -&gt; "R lets you point a loaded gun at your foot, but you should never pull the trigger" --Hadley

+Useful to create S3 objects for printing out methods